-So I’m between calling these homemade oreo cookies and black cocoa sandwich cookies because they are oreo-like (more than many ‘copycat’ recipes out there I think) but also because I want the options for filling to be limitless.
-I want to give you a black cocoa rollout cookie that you can fill however you like, and not limit you to the traditional vanilla ‘buttercream’ (which in the real oreo is probably more shortening than butter).
+Note: I’m between calling these homemade oreo cookies and black cocoa sandwich cookies because they are oreo-like (possibly more than most copycat oreo recipes I’ve found) but also because I want the options for filling to be limitless.
+I want to give you a black cocoa rollout cookie that you can fill however you like, and not limit you to the traditional vanilla ‘buttercream’ (which in the real oreo is probably more shortening than butter and there definitely isn’t enough real vanilla flavor!).

 You’ll have a few options with texture in these as well.
 Want a traditional softer rollout cookie?
 Roll the cookies a little thicker and skip the second bake.
 Want more of a crispy cookie?
 Do the second bake until the cookies are dried out.

 Cocoa: a few options here, depending on how dark you want the cookies and if you like the taste of black coca.
 If you love it, use the full amount, the cookies will be strong.
 In some recipes I think all black cocoa works well (like this black cocoa cake) but in these I prefer a bit more balance so I do half black cocoa and half dutch cocoa.
 Not a fan of black cocoa at all?
-Use all dutch.
+Use all dutch but bear in mind they won’t quite have that ‘oreo’ flavor.

-All purpose flour: I don’t think this recipe is too fussy about protein content but avoid substituting this with a flour like oat or rye as they can change the texture.
+All purpose flour: I don’t think this recipe is too fussy about protein content but I wouldn’t substite here with a flour like oat or rye as they can change the texture.

 Butter: Make sure the butter is nice and soft so that it can cream with the sugar nicely.
 If you are using salted butter, skip the added salt in the recipe.